Emmotes/ic_spoilers/docs/kitiara.md

     "id": 2917,
     "flavour_text": "",
     "description": {
         "desc": "When a boss enemy appears, Lord Soth enters the melee.
-He knocks back all enemies and spawns a wall of skeletal warriors who keep all enemies at bay for 15 seconds.
-While this skeletal wall persists, Kitiara gains 1 Power stack per second.
-Lord Soth will reappear and reapply this effect each time the boss's enrage meter reaches a multiple of 5."
+He knocks back all enemies and spawns a wall of skeletal warriors who keep all enemies at bay for $summon_duration seconds.
+While this skeletal wall persists, Kitiara gains $amount Power stack per second.
+Lord Soth will reappear and reapply this effect each time the boss's enrage meter reaches a multiple of $enrage_reapply_per."
     },
     "effect_keys": [
         {
-            "effect_string": "do_nothing"
+            "effect_string": "kitiara_knight_of_the_black_rose_handler,1",
+            "summon_duration": 15,
+            "enrage_reapply_per": 5,
+            "skeleton_wall_graphics": [
+                1443,
+                15722
+            ],
+            "skeleton_boss_graphic": 1784,
+            "lord_soth_graphic": 18240,
+            "the_only_truth_upgrade_id": 20599,
+            "loyal_to_darkness_upgrade_id": 20604,
+            "power_boost_feat_id": 2798
         }
     ],
     "requirements": "",
-    "graphic_id": 0,
+    "graphic_id": 31333,
-    "large_graphic_id": 0,
+    "large_graphic_id": 31328,
     "properties": {
         "is_formation_ability": true,
         "owner_use_outgoing_description": true